Worship at ULu

 • Sunday 10:30 A.M.
 Divine Service

-FALL/SPRING SCHEDULE (except the two Sundays immediately after Christmas)
+FALL/SPRING SCHEDULE (except the two Sundays during Christmas/Winter Break)

 • Sunday 10:30 A.M.
 Divine Service